tewidis/CTP/markdown/context_free_grammars.md

 1. Assume the parser can make the right decision when first choosing addop
-    * Because the term operator is below addop, we can't turn a term into and addop, so the example on the right doesn't work
+    * Because the term operator is below addop, we can't turn a term into an addop, so the example on the right doesn't work
     * Only one legal parse tree shown on left
     * Parse tree on right not possible. \<term\> can not derive \<exp\> and therefore \<addop\>
     * Will study how the parser makes decisions in the future